VariantSync/Vatras/README.md

   - [/] proof of being variant-preserving
     - [x] Binary CC -> CC
     - [ ] CC -> Binary CC
-- [/] I already wrote a bidirectional translation from choice calculus to choice calculus with local dimension declarations.
-The idea is that when not having local dimension declarations, one can identify the deepest spot in the choice calculus tree at which the declaration can be introduced.
+- [/] I already wrote a bidirectional translation from choice calculus to choice calculus with local dimension declarations in Haskell [here](https://github.com/VariantSync/ProofsCC/blob/main/src/CC/CCL.hs).
+The idea is that when not having local dimension declarations, one can identify the deepest spot in the choice calculus tree at which the declaration must be introduced.
 We could also add that to our map.

 ### Algebraic Decision Diagrams
 - [/] implement algebaric decision diagrams (ADDs)
   - [x] syntax
-  - [ ] semantics
+  - [x] semantics
   - [x] prove that BDDs are specialized ADDs
-  - [ ] prove that ADDs are equivalent to choice calculus by proving that a cc expression in binary normal form can be converted to ADD and vice versa.
+  - [ ] prove that ADDs are equivalent to choice calculus by proving that a CC expression in binary normal form can be converted to ADD and vice versa.
 By transitivity `CC <-> Binary CC <-> ADD`, we get that any choice calculus expression can be transformed to ADD and vice versa.

 - [ ] prove that choice calculus can encode any variation, by proving that we can build an ADD for any kind of variants.
 By transitivity we get that any ADD is also a CC expression and thus any set of variants can be encoded in CC.